jolicode/JoliCi/docs/command/run.md

 ### Starting services

-Before running test, JoliCi will try to launch services determined by your configuration file (only on TravisCi for the moment), in order to have mysql, memcached, elasticsearch, .... services available for your tests.
+Before running test, JoliCi will try to launch services determined by your configuration file (only on TravisCi for the moment), in order to have mysql, memcached, elasticsearch... services available for your tests.

 Each service will start from a clean state, data is not keeped.